0xtavian/axiom-wiki/Installation.md

 Once you have these all installed, run the following command and enter your DigitalOcean API key

 ## Easy Install
+Run this command, as your standard user, not as root.
 ```
 bash <(curl -s https://raw.githubusercontent.com/pry0cc/axiom/master/interact/axiom-configure)
 ```